-"It would seem that Ken Reeve's assumption was wrong.
-The Gringg have met other sentient species before,' Greene said.
-His eyes met hail-well-met attitude towards the Gringg has gotten a trifle out of control.
+"In the light of that,' and he gestured to the screen, "this hail-well-met attitude towards the Gringg has gotten a trifle out of control.
 Hasn't it, Admiral?"
 The Admiral shifted in his seat.

 "Damned straight.
 It's turning into a regular circus animal act already."